sradoc9-max/mission-ready/README.txt

 Mission Ready Tracker v2
 What changed from v1:
-- Removed alcohol tracking.
 - Added Starting Strength-style workout mode.
 - Each exercise has set rows with weight, reps, and done checkboxes.
 - Rest timer starts when a set is checked.
 - Previous workout appears above each exercise.
 - Finish Workout saves the session and automatically bumps next weights: upper body +5 lb, lower body +10 lb when all work sets are completed.
-- Profiles: Conan, Juan Doan, Stephen Christian.
+- Profiles: User 1, User 2, User 3.
 - Daily tracking: weight, waist, calories, protein, steps, water, sleep.
 - CSV export and JSON backup/import.